-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott celebrates the colorful foliage of the autumn season by finding lots of leaf stories in old newspapers.
+Introduction: In this article, Scott Phillips celebrates the colorful foliage of the autumn season by finding lots of leaf stories in old newspapers.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 I am an unabashed lover of autumn and all it brings us!
 It is my favorite time to go out and take photographs at cemeteries.
 I love the crisp mornings coupled with the still-warm afternoon sunshine, walking in the woods, and perhaps most of all the leaves as they present us with all their magnificent fall colors.